 Louisiana Youth Tobacco Survey

 The Louisiana Youth Tobacco Survey goes to the source to learn about the relationship between youth and tobacco.
-Well-Ahead Louisiana and the Louisiana Campaign for Tobacco-Free Living distributes the Louisiana Youth Tobacco Survey to collect data from students in grades 6 through 12.
+Well-Ahead Louisiana and the Louisiana Campaign for Tobacco-Free Living distribute the Louisiana Youth Tobacco Survey to collect data from students in grades 6 through 12.
 The results from the survey helps develop and implement strategies to prevent Louisiana youth from using tobacco products and helping current users successfully quit.

 The survey provides data on the prevalence of: